Timmy and the Lords of the Underworld

 "Timmy and the Lords of the Underworld" is a self-titled single released on September 9, 2000 by the creators of South Park featured in the episode "Timmy 2000".
 The song appears in the music video game Rock Band as a playable track and is exportable for play in later games in the series.
 In September 2015, it was named the 38th best fictional song of all time by Spin.

 Background

 The single was originally from the episode Timmy 2000.
 Handicapped Timmy Burch forms his own band after being excused from homework due to ADD.
+The song opens with a short skit featuring the characters Timmy, Stan Marsh, and Mr. Garrison.

 Tracks and personnel

 There are two sides of the record:A list of personnel who performed in the song: